 |Configure Label||allows you to change the name and/or color of an existing label.|

 |Merge Label||allows you to merge the selected label into another label.

 All stories which have the selected label are labeled with the other label and the selected label is deleted.

 |Remove Label||allows you to remove the selected label from any stories to which it has been applied.

 The label is then deleted.

 3.5 Manage Story Template

-Click Manage story template to create and edit the default tasks that you can add as tasks to every new story for your app project:
+Click Manage story template to create and edit the default tasks that can be added to every new story in your app project:

 To enable these default tasks, select the Add default tasks based on story template check box when creating a new story.

 Only team members with sufficient rights can manage story templates.